r3w0p/bobocep/docs/source/section/getting_started.rst

 Now that we have set up a simple example, the next steps are to:

-- Learn how to create your own `patterns <patterns.html>`_ for your own complex event definitions.
+- Learn how to create your own `patterns <patterns.html>`_ for your own complex events.
-- Create some `actions <actions.html>`_ that you want to be executed on complex event generation.
+- Create some `actions <actions.html>`_ that you want for your own implementation.
 - Add them to your :code:`BoboSetup` instance.